pannal/Sub-Zero.bundle-wiki/FAQ.md

 ### Sub-Zero is not visible among the channels
 Most likely, channel mode has been disabled.
 See [Configuration/Basic item 1](https://github.com/pannal/Sub-Zero.bundle/wiki/Sub%E2%80%90Zero-Configuration#basic-configuration)
-If so, go to Settings/Agents of your server, and select the "Movies"/"Plex Movie" tab. in there, you'll find an entry for Sub-Zero, and can press the gear icon to launch the settings of it
+If so, go to Settings/Agents of your server, and select the "Movies"/"Plex Movie" tab.
+In there, you'll find an entry for Sub-Zero, and can press the gear icon to launch the settings of it

 ### I'm running the plugin for the first time and want to have subtitles for all of my old items
 [In your Plex library press the little cog, "Refresh all", it should trigger SZ](https://forums.plex.tv/discussion/comment/1230216/#Comment_1230216)